 Hi, I'm Kevin.
 I solve complex problems using technology and data.

-In my day job I work as a practice director at a management consulting company where I create data and AI solutions.
+In my day job I work as a partner solutions leader at Databricks where I help our consulting partners build Data and AI solutions on the Data Intelligence Platform.

-In my evenings I'm a professor at UC Berkeley where I teach and advise students working on their Data Science Capstone projects.
+In my evenings I'm a lecturer at UC Berkeley where I teach and advise students working on their Data Science Capstone projects.

 My speciality is formulating high-impact solutions that leverage technology innovation.
 I've inspired, influenced, and led the creation of hundreds of digital products; working from both inside and alongside teams of researchers, scientists, designers, engineers and enthusiasts.